 I know some people (like my husband) use the giblets, in which case you can feel free to apply the leftover spice mix to them, and roast them along with the chicken.

 But as far as the skin goes, you need to take it out from everywhere, though you can keep the skin on the wings if you want to.

 - Once you have removed the skin, clean the chicken thoroughly – inside & out.

-- Once that is done, pat it dry really well with a paper towel, and make several gashes all through the chicken (for the spices to absorb better).
+- Then pat it dry really well with a paper towel, and make several gashes all through the chicken (for the spices to absorb better).

-Anyway, once you have this marinade ready, apply it all over the chicken, especially in the gashes that you made earlier, and set it aside to marinate in the fridge for about 18-24 hours.
+- Apply this tandoori masala marinade all over the chicken, especially in the gashes that you made earlier, and set it aside to marinate in the fridge for about 18-24 hours.

 Once you have let the chicken marinate well, take it out of the fridge, and set it on the counter to thaw for at-least 30 minutes, before you put it in the oven, because you don’t want to expose the chicken to extreme temperatures within a matter of few minutes.

 However, at this point you can start prepping the chicken to get it ready to go in the oven.